 Corporate video packages can be found to fit almost any budget, starting from $2000 right up to the hundreds of thousands of dollars.
 If you're looking for something quick for social media that has a limited lifespan, you might want to keep your budget limited too (you can even do it yourself!), but if you're creating a corporate profile to sit on your website, or an instructional / explainer video that's going to be used across your organisation for years to come, be sure that you're ready to invest a decent amount of budget on this.

 Great videos are expensive, but great videos take a lot of work, fancy equipment, and years of experience under the belt of your editor, cameraperson, director, and so on.
-At Lights Camera Business, our calculations showed us that for each 1 minute of final video, we've taken 2 days of editing time to make it perfect.
+At Lights Camera Business, our calculations showed us that for each 1 minute of final video, we've taken 3 days of editing time to make it perfect (and more for time-intensive animation).

 The best approach is to get in a few quotes, and have a look at where your money is actually going.
 If a quote isn't clear and transparent as to what's involved in making the video, be careful that unexpected additions aren't going to pop up down the line.
 And be sure to check how many rounds of edits are included in the fee.